R4DEVN/R4DEVN/README.md

-<h1>👋Hi, my usernae is R4DEVN and i am programmer in progress.</h1>
+<h1>👋Hi, my username is R4DEVN and i am programmer in progress.</h1>